ENQUIRE NOW

 Under the current turbulent international situation, the government of China launched the 'Clean Your Plate' campaign around the country, with the goal of emphasising the importance of food security.
 As global citizens, we need to be alert to dangers even in times of calm.
 This campaign reminds us that we must appreciate that food and material resources are hard-earned and of high value.
 During the activities conducted this week, pupils demonstrated that they are responsible and grateful for what they have.

-02 Huili organic farm This spring, our school started a funding plan sponsored by Shanghai United Foundation and Friends of Huili.
+02 Hiba organic farm This spring, our school started a funding plan sponsored by Shanghai United Foundation and Friends of Hiba.
 We chose charitable organisations such as Roots & Shoots Organic Farm to teach our pupils about food production and conservation.
 To this end, the pupils also started planting a school garden.

 Pupils learn about gardening through a weekly CCA.
 On sunny days, they till over the soil and remove weeds before planting seedlings.
 On rainy days, they learn about changing of the seasons, growing patterns of fruits and vegetables and how to use gardening tools.
 By planting and harvesting, pupils gained a deep understanding of food production and healthy eating habits.